 Clavicle or Humerus Fractures

-Broken bones are a common injury in a car accidents.
+Broken bones are a common injury in car accidents.
 The clavicle, or collar bone, can break due to the seatbelt.
 Your humerus may break if your arm is left in an awkward or unnatural position.

 Breaking your humerus or clavicle will cause neck pain and shoulder pain.
 You may also experience back and neck pain if there are other musculoskeletal injuries.
 Breaking either of these bones will also cause issues with shoulder mobility.